keptn/lifecycle-toolkit/docs-new/docs/use-cases/non-k8s.md

   assigns a `name` that Keptn uses to reference that provider, and can define a secret for the data provider if necessary.

-- Create `ValueTemplate` resources for each SLI and an `AnalysisDefinition` resource that contains all SLOs to be used in your analysis
+- Create `AnalysisValueTemplate` resources for each SLI and an `AnalysisDefinition` resource that contains all SLOs to be used in your analysis